LCOGT/takehomeinterview/README.md

 The deliverable product should be the source code to a runnable web application with all the requirements met.
 You do not need to provide any downtime data with the deliverable.

-Place any special setup instructions in a file called SETUP.
+So we know how to run your solution, place any setup instructions in a file called SETUP.

 Using Github, you should fork this repository ([Github: how to fork a repository](https://help.github.com/articles/fork-a-repo/)) and add the code you have written to it.
 When you are done, open a pull request.
 It will then be reviewed by the LCO software team.